 User Review( votes)

-- Course Level: Daiwa award is a unique 19-month programme of language study, work placement and homestay in Japan, following a month of Japanese language tuition in the UK.
+- Course Level: Daiwa Scholarship is a unique 19-month programme of language study, work placement and homestay in Japan, following a month of Japanese language tuition in the UK.

 - Study Subject: Scholarships provide the opportunity to acquire Japanese language skills and to access expertise and knowledge relevant to the applicant’s career goals.